lockwobr/zeppelin-examples/requirejs/requirejs.md

 """)

 ```
 Boom!
 RequireJS is loaded.
-Now less use it to load more d3 magic.
-Were are going to load [EventDrops](https://github.com/marmelab/EventDrops) and implement this [Demo](http://marmelab.com/EventDrops/) of it in a notebook.
+Now lets use it to load more d3 magic.
+Were are going to load [EventDrops](https://github.com/marmelab/EventDrops) and implement this [Demo](http://marmelab.com/EventDrops/) in this notebook.

 ```scala